 - Total compensation relationships inside and outside the organization - Special circumstances such as market conditions, geography, cost-ofliving, and job responsibilities - Need for public accountability and transparency. - Maintain high ethical standards and avoid conflict of interest with regard to expense and compensation procedures.
 In particular, no employee should approve a benefit payment or expense reimbursement to him/herself. - Provide on request to BCPSEA, compensation and employment-related policies, employment contracts, and compensation information for all exempt staff.
-This includes complying with the reporting requirements under the Public Sector Employers Act with respect to executive compensation disclosure and reporting of employment terminations under the Employment Termination Standards Regulation. - Provide on request to the public, current information on compensation and employment-related policies, and total compensation levels for all exempt staff.
-This includes complying with the reporting requirements under the Public Sector Employers Act with respect to executive compensation disclosure. - Submit any request for variance of this policy to BCPSEA for determination.
+This includes complying with the reporting requirements under the Public Sector Employers Act with respect to executive compensation disclosure; reporting of compensation for "Senior Employees" those employees as defined by Regulation earning an annual base salary of \$125,000 or more in the PSEC Senior Employee Compensation Database on an ongoing basis; and reporting of employment terminations under the Employment Termination Standards Regulation. - Provide on request to the public, current information on compensation and employment-related policies, and total compensation levels for all exempt staff.
+This includes complying with the reporting requirements under the Public Sector Employers Act with respect to executive compensation disclosure and viewing of Senior Employee employment contracts. - Submit any request for variance of this policy to BCPSEA for determination.